joshuar/go-hass-agent/README.md

   - What active/running apps are on your laptop/desktop.
 For example, you could set your lights dim or activate a scene when you are gaming.
   - Whether your screen is locked or the device is shutdown/suspended.
+- Set up automations to run when you log in or out of your machine.
 - With your laptop plugged into a smart plug that is also controlled by Home Assistant, turn the smart plug on/off based on the battery charge.
 This can force a full charge/discharge cycle of the battery, extending its life over